top of page

 Increased Circulation:

-The Studio Opens and Closes 30 mins before and after class.
+• Be on time to class– we do not permit late arrivals.
+The studio opens and closes 30 mins before and after class.
 Please arrive 10-15 minutes before class to settle in.
-We do not permit late arrivals.

-Please NO cell phones in the Yoga room during teacher-led classes; phones may be left in the check-in room.
-In addition, please turn off your cell phones and put your watches in Airplane mode. **During Open Sauna, students may use the phone to stream a live/recorded class or play music with earbuds during their personal practice (phone must be in "Do Not Disturb" mode).
+• No cell phones in the classroom– phones may be left on AIRPLANE MODE in the check-in room and shipping container, or placed in your vehicle. **During Open Sauna, students may use the phone to stream a live/recorded class or play music with earbuds during their personal practice (phone must be in "Do Not Disturb" mode).

-Find a spot in the yoga room, quietly, respecting those around you.
+• Find a spot in the classroom quietly, respecting those around you.
 Place your mat in line with the other mats, as close to the mirrors as possible.

-Plan to stay in class the entire time.
-We always like to say, “Your only goal is to stay in the room for 90 minutes— everything else is optional!"
+• Plan to stay in class the entire time.
+We always say, “Your only goal is to stay in the room for 90 minutes— everything else is optional!"
+During class you can take breaks whenever you need to by sitting cross-legged in Easy Pose or lying down on your back in Savasana.
+Focus on regulating your breath by breathing slowly in and out of your nose to calm yourself down (avoid breathing through the mouth).
+You can do it!!

 FAQs